telerik/blazor-docs/_contentTemplates/grid/state.md

 #filter-menu-default-filters
->note When a [`FilterMenuTemplate`]({%slug grid-templates-filter%}) is used for at least one column, the Grid will create default `FilterDecriptor`s in its state for **all columns**.
+>note When the Grid `FilterMode` is `FilterMenu`, the component will create default `FilterDecriptor`s in its state for **all columns**.
 This allows filter templates to work seamlessly and with little code.
-This, however, means that if you want to alter filters for a column, you must either modify the existing descriptor, or replace it.
+If you want to alter filters for a column, you must either modify the existing descriptor, or replace it.
 Simply adding an additional `FilterDescriptor` will not show up in the UI, because the Grid uses the first descriptor for the given field for the filtering UI.
+Another implication is that the Grid state always contains filter descriptors, no matter if the user has filtered or not.
+Inactive filter descriptors are distinguished by their `null` `Value`.

 >caption Handling filter changes - unexpected addition that does not update the UI, replacement of one filter, replacecment of all filters